Universal Token Router

 Abstract

-across all EVM-compatible networks.
-This enables new token contracts to pre-configure it as a trusted spender, eliminating the need for approval transactions during their interactive usage.
+on all EVM-compatible networks using the EIP-1014 SingletonFactory.
+This allows new token contracts to pre-configure it as a trusted spender, eliminating the need for approval transactions entirely for their interactive usage.

 Motivation

-When users approve their tokens to a contract, they trust that:
+When users approve their tokens to a contract, they expect that:

 - it only spends the tokens with their permission (from